nf-core/website/markdown/developers/adding_pipelines.md

 ### Set up Travis and Docker Hub

-The nf-core pipelines use two additional services that link to GitHub: Travis and Dockerhub.
+The nf-core pipelines use two additional services that link to GitHub: Travis and Docker Hub.
 Using these enables automated testing (Travis) and automatic Docker image builds (Docker Hub).

 Just like with GitHub, you can run these on your personal fork for testing purposes.